Amisha-Ananda-Gowda/Cpp_Programs/README.md

 # armstrong.cpp
 A program to identify if the given number is an Armstrong number or not.

-# add2integers.cpp
-A program to add two integers.

 # binarysearch.cpp
 A program to search a number in an array using binary search.